muzeyr/muzeyr/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on full stack javascript technologies.
-- 🌱 I’m currently learning GraphQL and Kubernetes and working on Learning Portal project (Personal App)
+- 🌱 Learning GraphQL and Kubernetes
+and working on Learning Portal project (Personal App)
 - 🤔 I provide training to developers on javascript and Full stack technologies
 - 💬 Ask me about anything, I am happy to help;